Nick Raskulinecz

 Nick Raskulinecz (/ˌræskəˈlɪnᵻks/) (born February 4, 1970) is an American record producer.
 He resides in Nashville, Tennessee.

-Production career
+Biography

 Raskulinecz is from the Bearden area of Knoxville, Tennessee.
 He first produced and recorded bands in Knoxville on a US$2,700 eight-track recorder that his grandfather bought for him.
 He played in a popular local thrash/funk band called Hypertribe.
 Three of their albums were produced at Underground Recording Studio in Seymour, Tennessee, with Matt Lincoln engineering and sharing producing duties.
 Soon Raskulinecz moved to Los Angeles with his band, now renamed Movement, in 1995, and took a job at Sound City Studios as an assistant, following a suggestion by Brian Bell from Weezer.
 He eventually became an engineer and learned how to produce.